The Classical Academy (Colorado): Rankings

 The Classical Academy High School is ranked #1 in Academy School District, 9th within Colorado, and #465 nationally (in the top 2%) by U.S. News & World Report.

 Colorado's School Performance Framework rated TCA High School #2 in Colorado.

 Awards

 In 2012, 2013, and 2014 the Colorado Department of Education awarded every TCA (elementary, junior high, and high school) as well as College Pathways the John Irwin Award for Academic Excellence.
 The John Irwin awards are given to schools that demonstrate excellent academic achievement.

 Campuses

 The Classical Academy currently has three campuses in Northern Colorado Springs:

 North Campus

 The Classical Academy High School, The Classical Academy Junior High School and The Classical Academy North Elementary are located at 975 Stout Road.
 The North Campus is considered the main campus and is the location of the school administration offices.

 Central Campus

 The Classical Academy Central Elementary is located at 1655 Springcrest Road.
 This facility, formerly known as Mountain View School, was purchased by the TCA Building Corporation in 2004 for $1.9 million.
-Monthly payments will continue until November 1, 2019, when the note is paid in full.
+Monthly payments continued until November 1, 2019, when the note was paid in full.